hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 - being ready for  the expected increase in CTC movements.
 - making it easier to test and maintain with an updated coding language
 - allowing  cloud hosting of our systems
-- monitoring demand 24 hours a day and responding any performance issues
+- monitoring demand 24 hours and responding any performance issues 24 hours a day